solana-foundation/developer-content/CONTRIBUTING.md

 code/content maintained within this repo shall use the style guidelines set forth here.

-Failure to adhere to these style guidelines will slow down the review process.
+Failure to adhere to these style guidelines will slow down the review process and block approval/merging.

 ### Prettier